rum-archive/rum-archive/src/blog/2025-01-28-daily-uploads-and-two-year-review.md

 All of this data is [available for query](/docs/query) from the BigQuery dataset.

 Having data reach this far back allows us to start seeing some really long-term trends in the data.
-Here's a chart of device types over those 2+ years:
+Here's a chart of device types over those 2+ years, where we can see a slight though unmistakable revival of the desktop in recent months:

 ![Device Type over Time](timeseries-of-device-type.png)

-Here's one of my favorite charts of Chrome versions over time.
-It shows the release cadence of new versions, as well as version uptake by visitors pretty clearly:
+Below is one of my favorite charts of Chrome versions over time.
+It shows the release cadence of new releases, as well as version uptake by visitors pretty clearly:

 ![Chrome Releases](timeseries-of-chrome-versions.png)

-All of these charts are available (and more!) in [RUM Insights](/insights/).
+All of these charts (and more!) are available in [RUM Insights](/insights/).

 ## Daily Uploads

 Up to this point, the mPulse team has been uploading all of the data for the previous month within the first few days of the new month.
-For example, we'll upload December 1st through 31st in the first week of January.
+For example, we would upload December 1st through 31st in the first week of January.

 Part of the reason for this release cadence was that some of the export / conversion / import process (from the mPulse dataset to the public BigQuery dataset) was manual.